FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 By default, fields are assumed to be required in a message.
 However, fields may be specified as optional.
 To indicate that a value is not set, a special null indicator value is sent on the wire.
-The null value varies according to data type and encoding.
+The null value varies according to datatype and encoding.
 Global defaults for null value may be overridden in a message schema by explicitly specifying the value that indicates nullness.